-It was easier to talk freely about distressing realities at this conference than it would have beeen at any official Conservative convention.
-Even though most of the big names it showcased were party members—including a raft of provincial leaders and federal cabinet ministers—Manning’s Calgary-based centre is independent.
+It was easier to talk freely about distressing realities at this conference than it would have been at any official Conservative convention.
+Even though most of the big names it showcased were paid-up partisans—including a raft of provincial leaders and federal cabinet ministers—Manning’s Calgary-based centre is independent.
 He founded it in 2005, after exiting federal politics.
-Don Abelson, a University of Western Ontario political science professor who studies U.S. and Canadian think tanks, says his centre “borrows from the playbook of the Heritage Foundation,” the enduringly influential U.S. right-wing group, founded in 1973, which not only funnels conservative policy ideas to elected Republicans, but also helps train young American conservatives in the political arts.
+Don Abelson, a University of Western Ontario political science professor who studies U.S. and Canadian think tanks, says Manning “borrows from the playbook of the Heritage Foundation,” the enduringly influential U.S. right-wing group, founded in 1973, which funnels policy ideas to elected Republicans, while also helping train young American conservatives in the political arts.

 Canadian conservatives rubbed elbows at the Manning conference in all their disparate, sometimes discordant, diversity.
-Since it was at root Manning’s show, Prairie-populist one-time Reformers were thick on the floor.
-But veterans of Harris’s 1995-2002 Ontario Conservative government, elected on the “Common Sense Revolution” tax-cutting bluepint, also abounded.
-There was a guy in a huge cowboy hat.
+Since it was, at root, Manning’s show, Prairie-populist one-time Reformers were thick on the floor.
+But veterans of Harris’s 1995-2002 Ontario Conservative government, elected on the “Common Sense Revolution” tax-cutting blueprint, also abounded.
 Religious conservatives could drop by the hospitality room of Cardus, a think tank “drawing on 2,000 years of Christian social thought.”
-Occasionally, there was even a glimpse of an old-school, corner-office, blue-chip Tory, such as former Harper cabinet minister Jim Prentice, now a CIBC executive vice-president and vice-chairman.
+Occasionally, there was even a glimpse of an old-school, corner-office, blue-chip Tory, such as former Harper cabinet minister Jim Prentice, now a CIBC executive vice-president.
+There was also a guy in a huge cowboy hat.

 His more serious message was mainly about the prospects for the Canadian natural resource and agriculture sectors.
 Wall set up a culture clash over the economy’s future: Conservatives want Canada to get rich from selling food, oil and minerals, while New Democrats and Liberals begrudge that success.
-He acknowledged that Trudeau supports the Keystone XL pipeline through the U.S., but slammed him for opposing the Northern Gateway pipeline across British Columbia.
-(Trudeau argues that the B.C. route is too environmentally sensitive and that First Nations groups weren’t properly included in the planning.)
-Wall’s way of framing the economic policy debate—Conservatives for natural resource riches, Liberals and NDP against—was echoed many times at the conference.
+This way of framing the economic policy debate—Conservatives for natural resource riches, Liberals and NDP against—was echoed many times at the conference.

 That went over big with a crowd that identifies with oil and gas, mining and farming.
 But the Manning conference is hardly a close proxy for the voting public.
 It’s not obvious how fierce advocacy for resource industries can form the basis of a Conservative platform with any hope of selling well where political strategists see the most ridings in play for the 2015 federal election, notably the suburbs around Toronto and Vancouver.
 Kenney and others touted the spinoffs from massive resource development for the rest of the Canadian economy, in everything from construction to services.
-Still, persuading voters in, say, Mississauga, Ont., to get excited about, for instance, fracking for natural gas in northern B.C., would be a daunting campaign challenge.
+It didn’t make trying to persuade voters in, for instance, Mississauga, Ont., to get excited about, let’s say, fracking for natural gas in northern B.C., seem a less daunting campaign challenge.

 For Harper to position himself as the sunny optimist and cast Trudeau as the fear-mongering pessimist would require upending the conventional view of their political personas.
-And there’s nothing in the Conservative record of recent years that suggests they would run without setting up some targets to attack.
+In fact, there’s nothing in the Conservative record of recent years that suggests they would ever run without setting up some targets to attack.
 One politically promising adversary: public sector unions.
-Recent federal government moves on that front include eliminating home mail delivery, setting up a fight with the postal union, and forcing retired federal bureaucrats to pay more for their health benefits, which has angered the Public Service Alliance of Canada.
+Recent federal government moves on that front include eliminating home mail delivery, setting up a fight with the postal union, and forcing retired federal bureaucrats to pay more for their health benefits, which has alarmed the Public Service Alliance of Canada.

 Treasury Board Secretary Tony Clement, who spoke to youth activists at the conference, is Harper’s point man in the battle against the unions.
 “The union movement, which used to be a progressive force in society—I’m talking about the public sector union movement now—has become a voice of status quo and protecting its own perks and interests,” Clement said in an interview.
 “It’s no longer a progressive movement.
 We’re being progressive in trying to think of ways to deliver excellent service to Canadians at a lower, sustainable cost.
 That’s going to be part of Conservatism, too.”

-Squaring off against big unions is one of the red-meat issues where establishment Conservatives happily shared common ground with the small-c conservative activists who swarmed to the Manning conference.
-Other issues that resonated with the true believers in the crowd don’t dovetail so neatly with election strategy.
-Take the Hamilton-based Cardus Centre, which had a big presence at the conference.
+Squaring off against unions was one of the red-meat issues where establishment Conservatives shared common ground with the small-c conservative activists who swarmed to the conference.
+Other themes that resonated with true believers in the crowd don’t dovetail so neatly with election strategy.
+Take the Hamilton-based Cardus Centre, which had a big conference presence.
 Kenney singled out a Cardus economic report for praise in his speech.
-But the group also continues to push for policies such as support for religious private schools—even though adopting that position proved disastrous for the Ontario Tories in the province’s 2007 election.
+But the group also continues to push for policies like support for religious private schools—even though that position proved disastrous for Ontario Tories in the province’s 2007 election.
 “Why can’t we have this conversation?” said Cardus president Michael Van Pelt.
 “We’re not political parties; we’re think tanks.”

-When it comes to figuring out which issues resonate widely, the Manning Centre turned to pollster André Turcotte, a Carleton University professor with long-standing ties to Preston Manning.
-For five years running, Turcotte has presented the results of his “Manning Barometer” poll at the conference.
+When it comes to figuring out how issues resonate, the Manning Centre turns to pollster André Turcotte, a Carleton University professor with long-standing ties to Preston Manning.
+For five years running, Turcotte has presented his “Manning Barometer” poll at the conference.
 In the past, he often brought welcome news.
 But his 2014 findings were ominous.
 “Usually, when I present data to my clients and the data isn’t always positive, I say, ‘Don’t shoot the messenger,’ ” Turcotte said at the start of his presentation.
 “With most audiences, I mean that as a figure of speech.
 But this is the conservative movement, so I mean it literally.”

 Among his main findings: Thirty-one per cent of Canadians he surveyed identified with the Liberal party, up from 26 per cent a year ago, while 26 per cent felt closest to the Conservative party, almost unchanged in a year, and 18 per cent with the NDP, also about the same as a year before.
 But those figures on party affinities tend to disguise even bigger Liberal gains in B.C. and Ontario, those key federal election battlegrounds.
 Even harder for Conservatives to hear, Turcotte told them Trudeau’s Liberals have jumped ahead of them in the public’s view of which party would best manage the economy—long regarded as Harper’s strongest suit.

-And Turcotte’s analysis of which issues just don’t click with voters seemed to clash with some favourite themes of Manning conference speakers.
-He said most Canadians—even those who identify with the Conservative party—are unimpressed by politicians who make a big deal of marijuana policy, whether for legalizing it (such as Trudeau) or against (such as Harper).
-He also said creating high-quality jobs in the energy industry is a policy goal that fails to engage most voters.
-Among more promising issues that Tories should focus on in their bid to regain support, the pollster said, are policies to help an aging population and to improve government accountability.
+And Turcotte’s analysis of which issues just don’t click seemed to clash with some favourite messages of Manning conference speakers.
+He said most Canadians—even those who identify with the Conservative party—are unimpressed by politicians who make a big deal of marijuana policy, whether for legalization (like Trudeau) or against (like Harper).
+He also said creating high-quality jobs in the energy industry is a policy aim that fails to engage most voters.
+Among more promising issues that Tories should focus on in their bid to regain support, he said, are ideas for helping an aging population and improving government accountability.

-Turcotte advised Conservatives to think about their own message, and not attribute all their problems to Trudeau’s performance style.
-Manning—the paterfamilias of the movement, as Kenney called him—used his main speech to the conference to urge the party faithful to take a hard look at Turcotte’s analysis.
-Still, Manning couldn’t resist feeding the crowd’s appetite for a disdainful attack on what they dismiss as the fluffy foundation for Trudeau’s rise to the top of the polls.
+Turcotte advised Conservatives to rethink their own message, and not just blame Trudeaumania redux.
+Manning—the paterfamilias of the movement, as Kenney called him—used his main speech to urge the party faithful to take a close look at Turcotte’s analysis.
+In the end, though, Manning couldn’t resist feeding the crowd’s hunger for yet another disdainful attack on what they dismiss as the fluffy foundation for Trudeau’s rise to the top of the polls.
 “Let us vigorously make the case,” he said.
 “You can’t eat charisma.
 You can’t wear charisma.
 You can’t pay the mortgage with charisma.
 You can’t put charisma in the bank.”

-As the conference wrapped up, however, and Canada’s most dedicated right-wingers dispersed for another year, some of them had to be wondering if one thing charisma is good for is winning elections.
+As his conference wrapped up, however, and Canada’s most dedicated right-wingers dispersed for another year, some of them had to be wondering if, for all charisma’s limitations, one thing it might be good for is winning elections.